la pochette finie la pochette finie la pochette finie

 sewing the other side: step 1

-Finishing zigzag
+zigzag finish

 the back cover